-Improved nutrition, health and food security.
-Under Component 3 the project will promote both increased diversified production, including horticulture, vegetables, small grains, short cycle livestock, and high-value tree crops including fruit
+Improved nutrition, health and food security: Under Component 3 the project will promote both increased diversified production, including horticulture, vegetables, small grains, short cycle livestock, and high-value tree crops including fruit trees, as well as quality and safety standards which will ultimately lead to improved dietary diversity and nutritional value of food consumed.

-&lt;sup>143 AU (African Union).
-2016.
-Cost of Hunger in Lesotho Report.
-African Union.
-Online https://www.wfp.org/publications/cost-hunger-africa-series This has been conservatively calculated based on 4,000 people saving an additional USD30 per year, calculated for 2 years (assuming that participants would need some time and support to increase their savings), which translates into 4,000 x 30 x 2 = USD240,000 additional won savings for the project participants.
-49 trees, as well as quality and safety standards which will ultimately lead to improved dietary diversity and nutritional value of food consumed.
 This will by extension improve the health of people, in particular for women, children, and PLHIV.
-Phase I of the project has demonstrated success in improving household dietary diversity.
-At baseline, 86 percent of households were classified as having low dietary diversity, but this figure has since decreased to 74 percent.
+Phase I of the project has demonstrated success in improvent diversity, but this figure has since decreased to 74 percent.
 The proportion of households with moderate dietary diversity increased from 12 percent to 24 percent.
 Under phase II, the project will place additional emphasis on quantifying the benefits on food security.
 A central element of the climate change awareness raising strategy at national, district and community levels will be strong messaging on the links between climate change, food security, gender and GBV, and nutrition, through the adoption of the CC-FS-GEN-NUT nexus as the central organising concept.

 Greater gender equality and women's empowerment, as well as youth empowerment.
 Through this project, women, female and male youth, herders, as well as men, will be trained on the importance of nutrition as well as skills development in order to generate income through provision of inputs, seeds and water for irrigation and drinking.
 This project will aim to contribute towards gender equality and women's empowerment by allowing for increased decision making, educational attainment, economic integration as well as improved autonomy related to work load and health.
 The project will deepen the approach of phase I to training both men and women to improve the nutrition of their children by including herders in a meaningful way.
 Additional emphasis will be placed on enabling IGAs for women, as well as for youth and herders, and facilitating market linkages to ensure economic benefits.
 Community-based adaptation planning, through the CBPP process, represents a powerful vehicle for women's empowerment.
-By increasing the number of stakeholders receiving timely threat and hazard information by 90 percent, and that there will be a significant increase in the number of smallholder farmers, disaggregated by gender and age, who have enhanced access to localised climate services (target TBD at inception, 60 percent will be female and 40 percent youth), while 60 percent of the targeted population will be aware of predicted adverse impacts of climate change, and of appropriate responses to apply in decision making on their livelihoods.
+By increasing the number of stakeholders receiving timely threat and hazard information by 90 percent, and that there will be a significant increase in the number of smallholder farmers, disaggregated by gender and age, who have enhanced access to localised climate services (target TBD at inception, 60 percent will be female and 40 percent youth), while 60 percent of the targeted population will be aware of predicted adverse impacts of climate change, and of appropriate responses to apply in decision making on their livelihood strategies, the project will empower women and men, female and male youth, the project will empower women and men, female and male youth, for the project will empower women and men, female and male youth, for more climate-resilient livelihoods.
 Moreover, there are documented economic benefits to addressing GBV that show a subsequent contribution to GDP and wider economic development.